iot-lab/infocom2016-demo/README.md

     ```

 ### Launch IoT-LAB experiment
-This script book some M3 nodes on the IoT-LAB testbed and deploy automatically an IPv6 6LoWPAN network.
+We book some M3 nodes on the IoT-LAB testbed and deploy automatically an IPv6 6LoWPAN network.

 1. choose randomly in the experiment nodes list a border router node
 2. run on the frontend SSH a background tunslip6 process with border router node serial port in charge of connection to other IPv6 networks (eg: Cloud infrastructure)